Can I email the AAT about my case?

 If I need to send an email to the AAT, what is the best email address?

 We will tell you the email address to use when we write to you.
 Our main email addresses are:

 Migration and refugee decisions

-Emails must never be sent directly to AAT Members or AAT staff.
+You must not send an email directly to AAT members or staff.

 Who else should I email?

 If you are a party to a review and your email is about a case in a division other than the Migration & Refugee Division or the Social Services & Child Support Division, please send a copy of your email to any other party.